 Do you suspect your system has been compromised?

-Contact Perry Computer Services Cape Cod for a diagnosis and repair.
+Contact Perry's Computer Services for a diagnosis and repair.

 Adware is a type of software that displays advertisements in the form of pop-ups, banners, or other forms of advertisement.